 Guitarist Larry Campbell has played with everyone.
 He was in Bob Dylan’s Never Ending Tour band, which ran from 1997 through 2004.
 He has played with Levon Helm, Phil Lesh, Judy Collins, Cry Cry Cry, Linda Thompson, Sheryl Crow, Paul Simon, B.B.
 King, Willie Nelson, k.d.
 Lang, Rosanne Cash, Buddy and Julie Miller, Little Feat, Hot Tuna and a host of others.
 He produced David Bromberg’s latest album.
 The list is impressive both for who is on it and the number of genres that are represented.

 The other reaction is far less speculative: He and Williams had a deep and personal connection with Helm.
 It is nicely presented in this Q&A with Williams and Campbell at Indy Week.
 It was a bit of a family thing.
 I had the pleasure of seeing Levon’s daughter, Amy, perform with Campbell at a winery on eastern Long Island a few years ago.
-So the family stayed together, so to speak.
+So the family, in both the literal and musical sense, stayed together.

-Above is Williams and Campbell’s version of “Keep Your Lamps Trimmed and Burning.”
-Below is “Texas Crapshooter,” which Campbell attributes to Doc Watson, who he calls one of his early heros.
+Above is Williams and Campbell’s version of “Keep Your Lamp Trimmed and Burning.”
+Below is “Texas Crapshooter,” which Campbell attributes to Doc Watson, who he calls one of his early heroes.